ritza-co/learn-python-the-right-way/manuscript/chapter-14.md

     list?
 -   What should we do in the remaining case?

-Lets assume we have two sorted lists.
+Let's assume we have two sorted lists.
 Exercise your algorithmic skills by adapting the merging algorithm pattern for each of these cases:

 -   Return only those items that are present in both lists.
 -   Return only those items that are present in the first list, but not in the second.